The Boogeyman is one of the most memorable wrestlers in WWE history, despite a relatively short and unsuccessful career in the company.

 Who is the Boogeyman WWE?

-The Boogeyman was a character in WWE from 2005 to 2009, portrayed by Marty Wright.
+The Boogeyman is a pro-wrestler, who wrestled in WWE from 2005 to 2009.
+He was portrayed by Marty Wright, who worked for the “Never Give Up Foundation for Underprivileged Kids”.
 Wright took part in the 2004 edition of the WWE reality show Tough Enough, where aspiring wrestlers would try to win themselves a WWE contract and a shot at appearing on WWE TV.

 The rules of the competition forbade competitors over the age of 35.
 Despite his young complexion and toned physique, Wright was 40 years old at the time of the competition.
 He didn’t let his age get in the way of his dreams, and lied to the producers to get into the competition.